evaitl/uefi-rs/loader/devlog-eav.md

 as the contents?

 Let's start trimming down loader to a "hello world", make sure it runs, then add in the stuff we need...

+Says hi and reboots OK, at least under qemu.
+Resetting the console clears any previous output, so we need to add a stall if you want to see things.
+Tagging this as "hi 1" and pushing.

+Next, I'll look at loading the elf file into memory.